 Jim Galvin is delighted to consult with prospective faculty as well as those who are preparing their proposals.
-He is happy to review draft proposals to provide insights and suggestions for revisions to strengthen the proposal. contact Jim Galvin at: jgalvin@ucsd.edu does not guarantee acceptance.
+He is happy to review draft proposals to provide insights and suggestions for revisions to strengthen the proposal. contact Jim Galvin at: jgalvin@ucsd.edu proposals will then be forwarded to the Dean of Undergraduate Education for final review.
+Upon the Dean's approval, the Global Seminar team will notify faculty of their status.
+Submission of an application does not guarantee acceptance.
 However, upon notification of acceptance of the GS proposal, faculty will be asked to commit to teach the Global Seminar and to adhere to all relevant UC policies.